-NICE Actimize are providers of real-time, cross-channel fraud prevention, anti-money laundering detection, and trading surveillance solutions.
-Adam McLaughlin, Director – Global Head of Financial Crime Strategy & AML SME, here shares his insights on understanding and managing the risks of cryptocurrencies in financial services.
+NICE Actimize provides real-time, cross-channel fraud prevention, anti-money laundering detection, and trading surveillance solutions.
+Adam McLaughlin, director-global head of financial crime strategy & AML SME shares his insights on understanding and managing the risks of cryptocurrencies in financial services.

 Cryptocurrencies have inched one step closer to the mainstream now that digital currencies such as Bitcoin and Ethereum have skyrocketed in value and sparked the interest of the masses.
 Since the start of the pandemic, we have seen many digital assets outpace the gains of stocks and commodities.
 This has led to traditional financial institutions and investment houses increasingly exploring the introduction of new virtual asset services or products for their customers.